Work package

 Status: October 15, 2025

-About the partners in the cohort study
+About the consortium partners in the cohort study

-The German Central Committee against Tuberculosis (DZK e.V.), which contributes its networks, clinical expertise and experience in TB care, is the scientific lead of the project.
-The study centers of the No1Lost cohort study were recruited from the MDR-TB network of the DZK e.
-V..
-This network includes pneumology and infectious disease clinics throughout Germany (link), which have many years of experience in the treatment of tuberculosis - especially multidrug-resistant forms.
-Many of these clinics are already part of the CAPNETZ study network, which means that existing structures and experience can be optimally utilized.
+The German Central Committee for the Fight Against Tuberculosis (DZK e.V.) is responsible for the scientific management of the project, contributing its networks, clinical expertise, and experience in TB care.
+The study centers for the No1Lost cohort study were recruited from the MDR-TB network of the DZK e.V.
+This network comprises pulmonology and infectious disease clinics throughout Germany (link) that have many years of experience in the treatment of tuberculosis, particularly multidrug-resistant forms.
+Many of these clinics are already part of the CAPNETZ study network, which allows existing structures and experience to be utilized optimally.

-The Justus Liebig University Giessen is providing scientific advice with an in-depth focus on socio-medical influencing factors.
-Charité Berlin is involved in the study by providing scientific advice on planning the statistical analyses and conducting the study.
+Charité Berlin is involved in the study by providing scientific advice on the planning of the statistical analyses and the implementation of the study.